samiBendou/am_scripts/README.md

 ### Install

+**Note** WIP here
-Just clone the project.
+Clone the project.
 You must have matplotlib and numpy libraries installed a python 3.6 environment.

 ### Getting Started